sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 The `fork` statement is intended for just such situations and has the following syntax:

 ```
-fork (expression)
+fork (`expression`)
-  statements
+  `statements`
 endfork
 ```

-The `fork` statement first executes the expression, which must return an integer or float; call that value n.
-It then creates a new MOO _task_ that will, after at least n seconds (or sub seconds in the case of a float like 0.1), execute the statements.
+The `fork` statement first executes the expression, which must return an integer or float; call that value `n`.
+It then creates a new MOO _task_ that will, after at least `n` seconds (or sub seconds in the case of a float like 0.1), execute the statements.
 When the new task begins, all variables will have the values they had at the time the `fork` statement was executed.
 The task executing the `fork` statement immediately continues execution.
 The concept of tasks is discussed in detail in the next section.

 By default, there is no limit to the number of tasks any player may fork, but such a limit can be imposed from within the database.
 See the chapter on server assumptions about the database for details.

 Occasionally, one would like to be able to kill a forked task before it even starts; for example, some player might have caught the object that was thrown into the air, so no message should be printed about it hitting the ground.
 If a variable name is given after the `fork` keyword, like this:

 ```
-fork name (expression)
+fork `name` (`expression`)
-  statements
+  `statements`
 endfork
 ```